 Councils have a critical role in developing and activating local change to ensure all children and young people have the opportunity to grow up active, socially connected and healthy.

-We’re excited to share the next phase of the VicHealth Local Government Partnership – Young people leading healthier communities, enabling all Victorian councils to access our range of new evidence-informed health promotion modules, designed to help councils create the best possible future for children and young people.
+All Victorian councils can access our range of new evidence-informed health promotion modules, designed to help councils create the best possible future for children and young people.

 To find out more about the VicHealth Local Government Partnership head to our Local Government Partnership page.